-The best weather is from June to September—it’s dry and not too hot, with cool evenings.
-July and especially August are the peak months, and Ubud’s centre can get congested.
+The best weather is typically from June to September—it’s dry and not too hot, with cool evenings.
+July and especially August are the peak months, and Ubud’s centre gets congested.
 The rainy season is from November until March.
 We visited from the end of August until mid-January and didn’t find the rain a problem.
 We had a few days of rain in November, and occasional heavy showers in December, but they didn’t last too long, and our last few weeks were dry.
 We found ourselves wanting it to rain as a relief from the heat.
 We’re so glad we didn’t let our concerns prevent us from staying.
 Obviously, this may differ each year, but as Christmas is peak season for visitors to Bali, I can’t see that it’s ever that bad.

 It became much hotter as the months went on.
 October felt noticeably warmer, and it got worse by December/January, with daytime temperatures increasing from 28ºC to 33ºC, and night temperatures from 20ºC to 24ºC.
 The humidity made it worse, and by the end of our stay, we couldn’t face cooking in our outdoor kitchen.
 Air conditioning is a must at this time of year.